 - Your choice of spices – ground cumin, coriander, garam masala, smoked paprika

 - Cut the cheese into chunks and mix in a bowl with the other ingredients.
-Leave to marinate for between 30 minutes or a few hours, in a coolbox or fridge if you’re somewhere warm.
+Leave to marinate for between 30 minutes or a few hours, in a camping coolbox or camping fridge if you’re somewhere warm.

 - Either thread onto skewers with your choice of vegetables and griddle or barbecue, or fry in a small amount of oil till golden on both side.